 Alberto de Agostini National Park is a protected area in southern Chile that covers 1,460,000 ha (3,608,000 acres) and includes the Cordillera Darwin mountain range.
 The park is part of the core area of the Cabo de Hornos Biosphere Reserve.

 The Cordillera Darwin is the final land-based stretch of the Andes before it becomes a chain of mountains appearing as small islands that sink into the Pacific Ocean and the Beagle Channel.

 Alberto de Agostini National Park marks the final point of the Andes Mountains: the longest continental mountain chain in the world.
 Spanning the entire length of South America, they start in Venezuela in the north and cover 4,300 mi (7,000 km) before they finally plunge into the ocean within the park.

 The park is named after one of the most important Salesian priests in Chilean history, Father Alberto Maria De Agostini.
 The Italian missionary, explorer, photographer and writer is known for his discoveries, photographs and maps of the region.

-Alberto de Agostini National Park is located 80 nautical miles southwest of Punta Arenas, the nearest city, in Magallanes y la Antártica Chilena region, stretching over three provinces: (Magallanes, Tierra del Fuego and Antártica Chilena).
+Alberto de Agostini National Park is located 80 nautical miles (148 km) southwest of Punta Arenas, the nearest city, in Magallanes y la Antártica Chilena region, stretching over three provinces: (Magallanes, Tierra del Fuego and Antártica Chilena).